-The CFA was used to confirm the factor structure extracted in the EFA.
-The CFA was performed using the Maximum Likelihood Estimate (MLE) method, which is a very commonly used method (Hair, Black, Babin, & Anderson, 2014).
+The CFA were used to confirm the factor structure extracted in the EFA.
+The CFA was performed using the Maximum Likelihood

+Estimate (MLE) method, which is a very commonly used method (Hair et al., 2014).
 The results of CFA are presented in Table 4 and Figure 2.

-Goodness-of-Fit Indices - CFA measurement model
+Table 4Goodness-of-Fit Indices - CFA measurement model